 The formula below is used to check the cell linked to the action buttons to see what number is in it, and then display the data from the appropriate league.

 This formula is then copied to the required cells.

 The CHOOSE function checks cell B9 to see what option was selected.
-Then displays the content of the cell from the appropriate index number e.g. If the cell contains 1 then display Premier League data, if it displays 2 then show La Liga data and so on.
+Then it displays the content of the cell from the appropriate index number.
+If the cell contains 1, then it displays Premier League data.
+If it displays 2, then it will show La Liga data and so on.

 Create the Interactive Chart

 The last step is to create the chart from the interactive data source that was just created.